josephcc/SemanticReaderOpenPlatform/app/PaperPlain/tutorial.md

   return annotations
 ```

-## Custom UI Components
+## Custom UI Components with PaperCraft

-The main component running the Paper Plain demo is `Reader` (in `ui/demo/components/Reader.tsx`), which is adapted from the pdf-components library [Reader](https://github.com/allenai/pdf-component-library/blob/main/ui/demo/components/Reader.tsx).
+PaperCraft provides multiple components to get started building a pdf reader.
+The main component running the PaperPlain demo is `Reader`, which is adapted from the PaperCraft [Reader](https://github.com/allenai/pdf-component-library/blob/main/ui/demo/components/Reader.tsx).
 The pdf-components library describes this in more detail, but the overall set up of the reader is a `DocumentWrapper` with `PageWrapper` and `Overlay` components for each page.
 Any additional functionality at the page level goes within that page's  `PageWrapper`.
-Any functionality meant to operate over the entire document (such as Key questions or an outline) goes within the `DocumentWrapper`.
+Any functionality meant to operate over the entire document (such as PaperPlain's key questions or an outline) goes within the `DocumentWrapper`.
 The setup of the reader looks like this:

 ```html
 <div className="reader__container">